Peloton is burning through cash and borrowing like crazy to stay afloat – KION546

 But the company’s comeback — if there is one to be had — is slower than Wall Street would like.
 Peloton added just 195,000 new subscribers last quarter, less than half what it was adding a year ago.
 And the company said it would post sales of about $700 million this quarter, way below what investors had expected.

+Peloton’s $757 million loss is “astonishingly bad” and “underlines the enormity of the task of turning the business around,” said Neil Saunders, the managing director of GlobalData, in a note to investors.

+“It is reasonable to assume that costs can be cut further, but even with these future savings Peloton would still be, at best, a low-profit company that delivers a poor return,” he added.

-Peloton shares slid as much as 19% in premarket trading.
+Peloton shares slid as much as 15% in early trading.
 The stock is down about 90% from when it hit its all time high in late 2020.

 To stay afloat, McCarthy said Peloton is borrowing $750 million in five-year term debt from JPMorgan and Goldman Sachs, two banks that helped underwrite its IPO.